caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 #### HTTPS

-Since (most) headers retain their original value when being proxied, it is often necessary to override the `Host` header with the configured upstream address when proxying to HTTPS, such that the `Host` header matches the TLS ServerName value.
-For example:
+Since (most) headers retain their original value when being proxied, it is often necessary to override the `Host` header with the configured upstream address when proxying to HTTPS, such that the `Host` header matches the TLS ServerName value:

 ```caddy-d
 reverse_proxy https://example.com {
 	header_up Host {upstream_hostport}
 }
 ```

+The `X-Forwarded-Host` header is still passed [by default](#defaults), so the upstream may still use that if it needs to know the original `Host` header value.